nirzaf/bigtradingjp/README.md

 - **Responsive Design**: Mobile-first approach ensuring optimal experience across all devices
 - **Interactive UI**: Smooth animations and transitions powered by Framer Motion
 - **Advanced Machinery Showcase**: Dynamic galleries with 3D visualization showcasing the inventory with comprehensive filtering options
-- **Innovative Business Solutions**: Clear presentation of how BIJ TRADING is reimagining the industry
+- **Innovative Business Solutions**: Clear presentation of how BIG TRADING is reimagining the industry
 - **Real-time Updates**: Social media integration and live inventory status
 - **Global Reach Optimization**: Advanced SEO and structured data for worldwide visibility
 - **Next-gen Performance**: Cutting-edge optimization techniques for instantaneous loading times

 ## 🚜 Reimagining Heavy Machinery Trading

-BIJ TRADING is transforming the industry by:
+BIG TRADING is transforming the industry by:

 - Revolutionizing the buying and selling experience for used heavy machinery and vehicles
 - Offering comprehensive solutions for attachments and parts with advanced inventory systems